Amitmakode/amitmakode/README.md

-👋 Hi I'm Aamit Kumar, a Data Scientist - Data Analytics @ Nagpur, Maharashtra, INDIA.
+👋 Hi I'm Aamit Kumar, a Data Scientist @INDIA.
 I am overall having 5+ years of experience in helping clients with their business requirements delivery through data acquisition, analysis, and driving insights through machine learning model developments, KPI reporting, and driving business to a higher level.

-I have good Python, SQL, Machine Learning, SNOWFLAKE, AdvancedExcel & Power BI knowledge.
+I have good Python, SQL, Machine_Learning, Deep_Learning, Statistics, Power BI & Advanced_Excel knowledge.

 Having an Advanced understanding of statistical, algebraic, and other analytical techniques coupled with various programming languages.
 I am highly motivated to learn, grow, and excel in the Data Science Industry.